Import Of IMPs Into Japan For Clinical Trials

-Here are some global challenges for IMPs import
+Here are some global challenges for the import of IMPs

-- Require experts with knowledge in import regularly and distribution,
+- Require experts with knowledge in import regulatory, depot and distribution,

 - Diversified import regulations for each country,

-- Frequent change in the local regulations for import,
+- Frequent changes in the local import regulations,

-- Import and Distribution of shipment within time,
+- Import, depot, and distribution of shipment within time,

-- Maintain the IMP temperature need and shipment tracking,
+- Maintain the IMP temperature and tracking of shipment

 - Requires seamless integration between manufacturing, logistics, and technology,